panoschron97/FastAPI_Crud_App_MySQL/README.md

 # Python FastAPI crud app with MySQL

-This repository demonstrates a basic CRUD (Create, Read, Update, Delete) application built using FastAPI and MySQL enhanced with LLM (Language Model) context for improved understanding and interaction.
-It provides a foundation for building more complex applications with a structured and maintainable codebase.
+This repository demonstrates a basic CRUD (Create, Read, Update, Delete) application built using FastAPI and MySQL.

 ## Table of Contents